 Start with the lower end of the range, and then add additional time in shorter increments, checking in to prevent overcooking.

 - If you’re not using anything sweet, you can cook your ham steaks at 400°F instead, which cuts total cooking time down to around 8 minutes.
-The higher temp will burn sugars, though
+The higher temperature will burn sugars, though

 - Feel free to cut your ham steaks to fit in your air fryer basket.
 Halves or quarters work great, and even give you extra edges to caramelize!